 This can render the discount fairly ineffective, as many beginning farmers are unable to access insurance in their first five years of farming.
 In general, farmers need at least four years of actual production history or actual revenue history before becoming eligible to purchase insurance.
 This establishes an average yield or revenue amount based on a farmer's historical production against which losses can be measured and indemnity payouts may be made in case of disaster.
-Countylevel average transitional yields, or T-yields, are sometimes available as a temporary placeholder to production history, but this rarely benefits farmers who grow specially crops not grown elsewhere in the county for which RMA does not have the data to generate a T-yield.33 operation, including crop, livestock, and nursery production, under a single policy.35 It is the first insurance policy intended to cover smaller, diversified operations that, in theory, addresses several of the barriers to insurance access laid out above.35 It even includes a premium discount for crop diversification in recognition of its inherent risk-reduction impact.
-In practice, however, WFRP is not performing near its optimal novel crop insurance product that offers farmers nationwide the option to insure against revenue loss for their entire
+County-level average transitional yields, or T-yields, are sometimes available as a temporary placeholder to production history, but this rarely benefits farmers who grow specialty crops not grown elsewhere in the county for which RMA does not have the data to generate a T-yield.13

-P Notably, the required revenue history is reduced to three years for beginning farmers to access Whole-Farm Revenue Protection, and the discount for beginning farmers is extended to those farming less than 10 years under that product. a
+Notably, the required revenue history is reduced to three years for beginning farmers to access Whole-Farm Revenue Protection, and the discount for beginning farmers is extended to those farming less than 10 years under that product.